dansmyers/IntroToCS-2020/Unit-1-Strings_and_Files/README.md

 ### Getting the Data

 **Use these instructions to upload `billboard_chart_data.txt` and `words.txt` to your Mimir workspace**.

+Note that the autograded tests for Assignment 7 already have the `words.txt` file pre-loaded, so you don't need to do any special downloads or uploads to complete those questions.

 Download the file `billboard_chart_data.txt` that's posted to Canvas.
 Upload it to your Mimir workspace by going to `File --> Upload` and then selecting `billboard_chart_data.txt` from your downloads directory.